dev-shadoww/learning_programming_languages/README.md

 The sources are `Books`,

-- Learn C Programming, 2e
+- C In A NutShell

 ### Learning SQL and PostgreSQL